Sovereign Immunity, the AU, and the ICC: Legitimacy Undermined

 The International Criminal Court (the “ICC” or “the Court”) was created with the expectation that it would supplement regional and national judicial systems and that it would be a court of last resort.1Int’l Criminal Court, About, https://www.icc-cpi.int/about (last visited Dec.
 17, 2019).

-The disproportionality of these numbers has led to criticism that the ICC is just another tool for enforcing Western political influence over international justice.6See, e.g., Lee J. M. Seymour, The ICC and Africa: Rhetoric, Hypocrisy Management, and Legitimacy, in Africa and the ICC: Perceptions of Justice, 107, 109 (Kamari M. Clarke et al. eds., 2016).
+In ten of these cases, the defendant has been African.5Id.6See, e.g., Lee J. M. Seymour, The ICC and Africa: Rhetoric, Hypocrisy Management, and Legitimacy, in Africa and the ICC: Perceptions of Justice, 107, 109 (Kamari M. Clarke et al. eds., 2016).

 The Court’s critics see its record of failing to prosecute serious international crimes outside of Africa as “sidelin[ing] Africans as it favours Western intervention in the guise of universal justice.”7Id.